 Credit Card Debt

 If you have credit card debt you are not alone.
-The average American adult is carrying a credit card balance of almost $4,000.
+The average American adult is carrying a credit card balance of over $6,000.
 It is easy to get into credit card debt in our culture.
 Unexpected things happen in our lives.
 We have bills to pay and sometimes we turn to credit cards to help make ends meet.

 If you are only making your minimum monthly payments on your credit card debt, it may take a very long time to pay them off.
 Let’s say you owe $20,000.
 If your credit cards charge an average interest rate of 30% (which unfortunately is not all that unusual) you are probably making a minimum payment in the vicinity of $700 each month, a huge additional expense for most people.